-The increase in comp store sales for both the second quarter and first six months was driven by an increase in customer transactions, partially offset by a decrease in average basket.
+The increase in comp store sales for both the second third quarter and first six nine months was driven by an increase in customer transactions, partially offset by a decrease in average basket transactions.

-E-commerce sales represented approximately 3% of TJX International's net sales for both the second quarter and first six months of fiscal 2025 and fiscal 2024.
+E-commerce sales represented approximately 3% less than 4% of TJX International's net sales for both the second third quarter and first six nine months of fiscal 2025 and fiscal 2024.

-Segment profit margin increased to 4.4% for the second quarter of fiscal 2025 compared to 2.0% for the same period last year.
-Segment profit margin increased to 4.2% for the first six months of fiscal 2025 compared to 2.3% for the same period last year.
+Segment profit margin increased to 4.4% 7.3% for the second third quarter of fiscal 2025 compared to 2.0% 5.4% for the same period last year.
+This increase for the third quarter of fiscal 2025 was primarily due to favorable occupancy costs, the favorable impact of transactional foreign exchange, and expense leverage on the higher comp store sales.

+Segment profit margin increased to 4.2% 5.3% for the first six nine months of fiscal 2025 compared to 2.3% 3.4% for the same period last year.

-This increase for both the second quarter and first six months of fiscal 2025 was due to a favorable year-over-year impact from a prior year reserve related to a German COVID program receivable and higher merchandise margin, partially offset by the unfavorable impact of transactional foreign exchange and incremental store wage.
-Merchandise margin reflects higher markon and lower freight costs.
+This increase for both the second quarter and first six nine months of fiscal 2025 was due to a favorable year-over-year impact from a prior year reserve related to a German COVID program receivable, and higher merchandise margin and favorable occupancy costs, partially offset by the unfavorable impact of transactional foreign exchange and incremental store wage.
+Merchandise margin reflects higher markon and lower freight costs, markdowns.